vishvAsa/kalpAntaram/rangapriya-on-festivals.md

 The hymn *“Devasyatvā”* should be chanted while offering the *dāna,* and also during the *Pratigraha*. *Pūjā* should be performed again.
 And *Anusandhāna* should to be done with the wish that Lord *Anantapadmanābha* may become pleased, graceful and may grant boons.

-“﻿अनया पूजया भगवान् सर्वात्मकः अनन्तपद्मनाभः सुप्रीतः सुप्रसन्नो वरदो भवतु”
+“अनया पूजया भगवान् सर्वात्मकः अनन्तपद्मनाभः सुप्रीतः सुप्रसन्नो वरदो भवतु”

 The story of *AnantaVrata* should be listened to, after the worship.

 An important point to be taken note of regarding *Ananta Vrata* is that the number fourteen is significant in this *Vrata*.
 The day of his *vrata* is *Caturdaśī*.
 The number of knots in the threads that are tied to the hand in his worship is fourteen.
 The number of deities in the *Āvaraṇapūja* is fourteen.
 The number of leaves, flowers and items for *Naivedya* are all fourteen. *Udyāpana* is also after fourteen years.
 This unique number is symbolic of the fact that the entire universe consisting of the fourteen worlds is under his unabridged reign. *Ādiśesha* who happens to be his couch is *Ananta*.
 He \(i.e. *Ādiśesha*\) is adored with infinite qualities and endowed with endless power and is totally *Śeshabhūta* to *Anantapadmanābha*.
 Remaining in close proximity to him, he happens to be the foremost recipient of his *Śeshaprasāda*.

 ***“Garuḍa* and serpants are enemies by birth.
 But in the vicinity of *Ananthapadmanābha,* both are friendly and are completely at his service. *Garuḍa* is not gandering at his wings and *Śeshanāga* is not worried about his hoods.
-Because, the gazes of both of them are fixed at *Nārāyaṇa* who is the eternally blissful Lord.”—These were the words of *Śrī Gurudeva* pertaining to this.** *Kālidāsa* also describes this as “﻿मुक्तशेषविरोधेन”. \(“The one who has not an iota of enemity with *Ādiśesha*”\) *Nāgasarpas* are of different colours and kinds.
+Because, the gazes of both of them are fixed at *Nārāyaṇa* who is the eternally blissful Lord.”—These were the words of *Śrī Gurudeva* pertaining to this.** *Kālidāsa* also describes this as “मुक्तशेषविरोधेन”. \(“The one who has not an iota of enemity with *Ādiśesha*”\) *Nāgasarpas* are of different colours and kinds.
 But this *Nāgarāja Ādiśesha* is pure white in complexion, as described by the *aḷvārs* who were greatest devotees.
 “Vellattaravil tuyil amarndavittinai”.
 He is of pure bright white colors is of pure bright white colors is full of pure *Sattvaguṇa*, and not a smidgen of *rajas* and *tamas* is found in him.
 This *Anantanāgarāja* has one thousand hoods.

 The *purāṇas* say that this entire earth is perched on one of his thousand hoods, like a mustard grain.
 In the images and pictures in temples, he is seen with five or seven hoods.
 Which is this strange \(imaginary\) serpent?